bbrownekianda/docs/content/docs/getting-started/create-first-process/plan-your-process/rules.md

 ### Rule order ###

-If there is more than 1 rule for an item like a field or button, then the order of execution must be considered.
+If there is more than one rule for an item like a field or button, then you need to consider the order of execution.

-For example for a Submit button on a form you may want a **Send email rule** to be executed first before any other rule is executed.
-To do this click on the **Submit** button to make sure you are in **Edit** mode, and under **Rules** in the right-hand pane,  drag the **Send email** rule to the top of the list by clicking on the rule and dragging it to the top.
+For example, for a Submit button on a form you may want a **Send email rule** to be executed first before any other rule is executed.
+To do this, click on the **Submit** button to make sure you are in **Edit** mode, and under **Rules** in the right-hand pane, drag the **Send email** rule to the top of the list of rules by clicking on the rule and dragging it to the top.

 ***Rule order***